 It is important to note your wishes about organ and/or tissue donation to your health care agent, the person designated as your decedent's agent, if one has been appointed, and your family members.
-New York Law provides a list of individuals who are authorized to consent to organ and/or tissue donation on your behalf.
-They are listed in order of priority: your health care agent; your decedent's agent; your spouse, if you are not legally separated, or your domestic partner; a son or daughter 18 years of age or older; either of your parents; a brother or sister 18 years of age or older; or a guardian appointed by a court prior to the donor's death.
+New York Law provides a list of individuals who are authorized to consent to organ and/ or tissue donation on your behalf.
+They are listed in order of priority: your health care agent; your decedent's agent; your spouse, if you are not legally separated, or your domestic partner; a son or daughter 18 years of age or older; either of your parents; a brother or sister 18 years of age or older; a guardian appointed by a court prior to the donor's death; or another person authorized to dispose of the body.